mayamathur/evalue_website/README.md

 bundle install
 ```

-When you edit your files and want to check locally how the site looks, use this:
+When you edit your files and want to check locally how the site looks, first make sure you are in the top-level directory `evalue_website` (where the jekyll files live) and then use this:

 ```bash
 bundle exec jekyll serve